EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * AS does not provide the access token to C. Rather, AS uploads the access token to the authz-info endpoint at RS, exactly like C would do, and as defined in {{c-rs}} and {{rs-c}}.
 Then, when replying to C with the access token response as defined above, the response MUST NOT include the parameter "access\_token", and MUST include the parameter "token\_uploaded" encoding the CBOR simple value "true" (0xf5).
 This is shown by the example in {{example-without-optimization-as-posting}}.

    Note that, in case C and RS have already completed an EDHOC execution leveraging a previous access token series, using this approach implies that C and RS have to re-run the EDHOC protocol.
-That is, they cannot more efficiently make use of the EDHOC-KeyUpdate function, as defined in {{edhoc-key-update}}.
+That is, they cannot more efficiently make use of the EDHOC-KeyUpdate function, as defined in {{edhoc-key-update}}, see {{c-rs-comm}}.

    Also note that this approach is not applicable when issuing access tokens following the first one in the same token series, i.e., when updating access rights.